 Critics of the drug war seized on the report as an indication of a point they’ve been making for decades: Regulated markets work better at keeping cannabis out of the hands of teens than do prohibitionist policies of the past.

-“The best way to prevent teen marijuana use is education and regulation, not arresting responsible adult consumers and depriving sick people of medical marijuana,” said Mason Tvert, director of communications for the Marijuana Policy Project.
-“It is time to adopt marijuana policies that are based on evidence instead of fear.”
+“The best way to prevent teen cannabis use is education and regulation, not arresting responsible adult consumers and depriving sick people of medical cannabis,” said Mason Tvert, director of communications for the Cannabis Policy Project.
+“It is time to adopt cannabis policies that are based on evidence instead of fear.”

-While it might seem counterintuitive that legalization would lead to lower teen use, Tom Angell, a longtime activist who founded advocacy group Marijuana Majority, said it’s “just common sense.”
+While it might seem counterintuitive that legalization would lead to lower teen use, Tom Angell, a longtime activist who founded advocacy group Cannabis Majority, said it’s “just common sense.”

 “Under legalization, businesses have every incentive to follow the rules and make sure their customers are of legal age lest they lose their lucrative licenses,” he said.
 “Conversely, black market dealers don’t care about the IDs in their customer’s wallets; they only care about the money in there.” “